LaunchCodeEducation/lchs/src/chapters/local-dev/basic-commands.rst

 .. admonition:: Note

-   #. ``rm`` will permanently remove items from the computer and cannot be undone.
+   #. ``rm`` permanently deletes items from the computer.
+This action cannot be
+      undone.
    #.
-Git bash does not support ``man``.
-Instead, ``<command> --help`` provides a
+Git Bash does not support ``man``.
+Instead, ``command --help`` provides
-      scaled down alternative.
+      a similar result.

-Beyond these basic commands, there are some shortcuts if you don't want to type out the full name of a directory or simply can't remember it.
+Beyond these basic commands, there are some shortcuts we can use in place of typing out a full path or directory name.

 .. list-table:: Directory Shortcuts
    :header-rows: 1